Using Microsoft Planner with CodeTwo software

-In Microsoft Planner scenario, we recommend using the same template for client-side and server-side messages as shown in Fig. 12.
+In Microsoft Planner scenario, we recommend using the same template for Outlook (client-side) and cloud (server-side) messages as shown in Fig. 17.
 To learn how to copy templates between signature modes, read this article.

-If you use CodeTwo Email Signatures for Office 365 and you don't want the software to add signatures to comments and email notifications in Microsoft Planner, follow the steps presented in this article.
+If you use CodeTwo Email Signatures 365 and you don't want the software to add signatures to comments and email notifications in Microsoft Planner, follow the steps presented in this article.

 I receive a non-delivery report for notifications sent by Microsoft Planner when I create/modify a task